 Salt puts up our blood pressure.
-Raised blood pressure (hypertension) is the major factor which causes strokes, heart failure and heart attacks, the leading causes of death and disability in the UK.
+Raised blood pressure (hypertension) is a major factor in strokes, heart failure and heart attacks, the leading causes of death and disability in the UK.
 There is also increasing evidence of a link between high salt intake and stomach cancer, osteoporosis, obesity, kidney stones, kidney disease and vascular dementia and water retention.
 Salt can also exacerbate the symptoms of Ménière's disease and diabetes.

 See our resources section to find our useful factsheets